wheybags/freeablo/readme.md

 If you are using windows, please see https://github.com/wheybags/freeablo-windows-build/tree/master for instructions on building with Visual Studio 2010

 ##Linux/Unix
-freeablo uses cmake, and depends on boost >= 1.54, and SDL 1 or 2, so make sure to have those installed.
+freeablo uses cmake, and depends on boost >= 1.54, libbz2, zlib, and SDL 1 or 2, so make sure to have those installed.
+Please note that performance for the SDL1 backend is quite bad (Iget around 10fps, compared to about 600 with SDL2).

 Get the source: